Guide to contactless credit cards

 The Chase Sapphire Reserve annual fee is $550.

 The Chase Sapphire Reserve is the best premium travel rewards credit card.
-The Sapphire Reserve sign-up bonus is worth at least $750 in travel.
-And with the $300 annual credit for travel purchases every cardmember anniversary, that’s $1,050 in value in the first year, not counting other money-saving perks you enjoy as a cardholder.
+The Sapphire Reserve sign-up bonus is worth at least $750 in travel when redeemed through Chase Ultimate Rewards.
+And with the $300 annual credit for travel purchases every cardmember anniversary, that’s $1,320 in value in the first year (based on the bonus and MMS valuations of Chase points at 1.7 cents + $300 credit), not counting other money-saving perks you enjoy as a cardholder.

 Be sure to run the numbers when deciding between the Chase Sapphire Preferred and Chase Sapphire Reserve.
 For example, you’re effectively paying a $250 annual fee with the Chase Sapphire Reserve ($550 annual fee – $300 travel credit).
 You’ll pay a $95 annual fee for the Chase Sapphire Preferred.
 So you’ll effectively pay $155 more each year ($250 – $95) to get many extra perks, like lounge access, more bonus points on travel and dining purchases, rental car discounts and much more.